There are plenty of things to do in Bologna to warrant spending a long weekend here. This is the capital of Northern Italy’s Emilia Romagna region.

 Even though The San Petronio Basilica is incomplete, it is still one of the largest churches in the world.
 Within the basilica’s grounds is the world’s largest sundial.

-Additionally, you will find some religious paintings here that have caused controversy.
+You will also find some religious paintings here that have caused controversy.
 San Petronio Basilica sits in the charming Stefano Square, surrounded by two other churches.

 Browse Traditional Stores at the Quadrilatero